trilitech/tezos-developer-docs/docs/smart-contracts/multisig.md

 For more information, run the command `octez-client man multisig` and see [Built-in multisig contracts](https://tezos.gitlab.io/user/multisig.html) in the Octez documentation.

+## Setting up multi-signature wallets

+Some tools create wallets that can store tez and other tokens and manage the process of signing transactions.
+For example, TzSafe provides a front-end application that lets you:

+- Create a multisig wallet and store tez, FA1.2 tokens, and FA2 tokens in it
+- Create proposals to transfer tokens
+- Sign or reject proposals
+- Run approved proposals

+For more information about TzSafe, see https://docs.tzsafe.marigold.dev.

 ## Securing multisig contracts

 Like all contracts, you must ensure ensure that multisig contracts won't become compromised or permanently blocked.